top of page

 VERSE 9: (Chapter 10)

-For the LITTLE BOOK
+JOHN ASKS for the LITTLE BOOK

 "And I went unto the Angel, and said unto Him, Give me the little book.
 And He said unto me, Take it, and eat it up; and it shall make thy belly bitter, but it shall be in thy mouth sweet as honey."

-John now approaches the Angel.
+John approaches the Angel.
 John asks the Angel for the book.
 This is what the Lord Jesus says to all of us: "And I say unto you, Ask, and it shall be given unto you; seek, and ye shall find; knock, and it shall be opened unto you" (Luke 11:9).
 When John asked the Lord for the "little book", it was given to him without any hesitation.
 "And He said unto me, Take it".
 God wants us to have His Word.
 He wants us to read it and learn about Him.
 The Lord holds His Word out for us to take.

-The Lord even gave John instruction on what to do with the "little book".
+The Lord gave John instruction on what to do with the "little book".
 Remember, Revelation is to 'reveal'.
-The Lord gave us the Bible so we can know these things to come.
+The Lord gave us the Bible so we can know about these things to come.
 God says in His Word: "If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him" (James 1:5).
 If you don't understand something in the Bible, God says to "ask of God" and He will give "liberally".
 Liberally means a lot!
 God will give you lots of understanding and wisdom IF you would ask Him.

 The instructions to John is to "Take it, and eat it up".
-I know this sounds a little strange, but not so strange when we read what Jesus says in John 6:48: "I am that bread of life".
+This sounds a little strange, but not so strange when we read what Jesus says in John 6:48: "I am that bread of life".
 Jesus also says in John 6:51: "I am the living bread which came down from heaven: if any man eat of this bread, he shall live for ever: and the bread that I will give is my flesh, which I will give for the life of the world."
 The Lord gave His 'flesh', His body, to die on the cross for "the life of the world".
 He gives those who ask everlasting life.
 "For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life" (John 3:16).
 Take the Word of God and feast on every word written.
 It will satisfy your soul.

 bread-7085970_1280_edited_edited.png

-God gives hope in the rest of the verse ... " it shall be in thy mouth sweet as honey".
+God gives hope to us in the rest of the verse ... " it shall be in thy mouth sweet as honey".
 When we realize that we are a sinner, that all our good works are like "filthy rags", and we ask Him to forgive us and come into our hearts, His Word then becomes as "honey" to us.
-Psalm 119:103 says: "How sweet are thy words unto my taste! yea, sweeter than honey to my mouth!"
+Psalm 119:103 says: "How sweet are Thy words unto my taste! yea, sweeter than honey to my mouth!"

 VERSE 10: (Chapter 10)

-JOHN TAKES
+JOHN TAKES the LITTLE BOOK

 "And I took the little book out of the Angel's hand, and ate it up; and it was in my mouth sweet as honey: and as soon as I had eaten it, my belly was bitter."

 The Angel hands John the "little book" because John asks for it.
 The prophet, Jeremiah, had a similar experience to John's.
 Jeremiah says: "Thy words were found, and I did eat them; and thy word was unto me the joy and rejoicing of mine heart: for I am called by thy name, O LORD God of hosts" (Jeremiah 15:16).
-When we get saved, there is a great "joy and rejoicing" in the heart.
-It is an unexplainable feeling when your sins are forgiven and the Lord comes into your heart! "... rejoice, because your names are written in heaven" (Luke 10:20).
+When we get saved, there is a great "joy and rejoicing" in our heart.
+It is an unexplainable feeling when your sins are forgiven, and the Lord comes into your heart! "... rejoice, because your names are written in heaven" (Luke 10:20).
 "Likewise, I say unto you, there is joy in the presence of the angels of God over one sinner that repenteth" (Luke 15:10).

-There is another aspect of the steeple.
 The base of the steeple is much larger than the very tip of the steeple.
 We stand at the bottom of the steeple.
 As we move up the steeple, the smaller the base becomes.
 The closer we get to the tip of the steeple, the more we realize the holiness of God.
 We need to realize that our life is not about us.
 It is about God.
 The closer we get to the Lord, the smaller we become, and the more important God becomes.
 The only things that are really going to matter when we stand before God is ... are we saved, and, if we are, what did we do down here on earth for Him?

 VERSE 11: (Chapter 10)